Image credit: Salomon

 • It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but there’s no evidence it is on track.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
-Here we rate Salomon “Not Good Enough”.
+Here we rate Salomon “It's a Start”.
 These are a few factors influencing its score:

 • There’s no evidence it supports diversity and inclusion in its supply chain.